The minimum graduate admission requirements are:

 The IBT emphasizes integrated skills so its format and scoring are different from the PBT version of the TOEFL.
 Please plan to take the TOEFL as soon as possible, regardless of the test’s format, to avoid delays in the review of your application.

 As an exception, you can submit scores from the Academic Modules of the International English Language Testing System (IELTS), which is jointly managed by the British Council, IDP:IELTS Australia, and the University of Cambridge ESOL Examinations.

 You are responsible for providing us with an official Test Report Form (TRF) of your IELTS.
 Remember to order the TRF when you register to take the test.

-Tests taken before June 1, 2013 will not be accepted.
+For Fall 2015, tests taken before June 1, 2013 will not be accepted.
 Your most recent overall Band score must be at least 7 on a 9-point scale.

 To register for the IELTS, consult the IELTS website to locate the office of the test center where you plan to take the test.

 Most departments, schools, and groups require applicants to take a standardized test such as the GRE General Test, a GRE Subject Test, the GMAT or MCAT.
 Consult the department to which you are applying for the department’s requirements.
 To send an official score to Berkeley, list the institution code assigned by the Educational Testing Service (ETS) for Berkeley, 4833.
 In addition, list the ETS code for the department to which you are applying.
 If more than one department code might be appropriate, check the department’s instructions on which code to use.